gromacs/releng/docs/jenkins-config.rst

 General configuration
 ---------------------

-SCM checkout configuration and related environment variables:
+SCM checkout configuration:

-* Jenkins SCM configuration is used to check out the repository from where the build is triggered as a subdirectory of the workspace, with the same name as the repository.
+* Jenkins SCM configuration should be used to check out the repository from where the build is triggered as a subdirectory of the workspace, with the same name as the repository.
 This is necessary for the Git Plugin to show reasonable change lists for the builds etc., although the build in reality always starts from the releng repository.
+In a workflow build, this checkout can be done in the workflow script.
-* The build script will then check out the :file:`releng` repository if it did not trigger the build, and start the build from there.
+* The build script always needs to check out the :file:`releng` repository if it did not trigger the build, and start the build from there.
 * The releng script will check out remaining repositories if necessary.
-* The refspecs for repositories that did not cause the build to trigger should be specified in ``GROMACS_REFSPEC``, ``REGRESSIONTESTS_REFSPEC``, and ``RELENG_REFSPEC`` environment variables, respectively (whether regression tests will actually be checked out is determined by the build script; see below).
+* Various ``*_REFSPEC`` environment variables (see
-* The project that triggers the build (and the refspec) should be specified in ``CHECKOUT_PROJECT`` and ``CHECKOUT_REFSPEC`` environment variables (for simplicity, it is also possible to use ``GERRIT_PROJECT`` and ``GERRIT_REFSPEC``).
+  :ref:`releng-input-env-vars`) need to be set in one way or another (see below for the suggested approach).

 To create a build that allows both intuitive parameterized builds with given refspecs and Gerrit Trigger builds, the following configuration is recommended:

 * Use ``GROMACS_REFSPEC``, ``RELENG_REFSPEC``, and ``REGRESSIONTESTS_REFSPEC``
-  as build parameters.
+  as build parameters, with ``refs/heads/master`` (or another branch ref) as the default.
 * Use "Prepare environment for the run" and the following Groovy script::

     if (!binding.variables.containsKey('GERRIT_PROJECT')) {